Sorry, you need to enable JavaScript to visit this website.

 Other bodies

-The BiH Association of High School Students (ASuBiH) is an organization that gathers every secondary school student, together with each school student council in BiH.
+The BiH Association of High School Students (ASuBiH) is a prominent national body running independently of government oversight gathering over 250 student representatives at launch, with support from the Students Help Lives (SHL).
 Its aim is to improve the status of secondary school students through the promotion of their rights.

 ASuBiH is a non-governmental, non-partisan and non-political organization whose main goal is to improve the status of high school students in the country and gather all young people attending high school in BiH.